 Direct Payments are a good option for people to be more in control of their care and support arrangements and the majority of Direct Payments are now made with a pre-Paid Card.
-A review of Direct Payment support arrangements is underway.
+A review of Direct Payment support arrangements is set to be completed in March 2024.